 Cookies are used to add different features to a website, such as:

-- Remember a user’s login credentials
+- Remembering a user’s login credentials

 Any user can delete cookies from their web browser by going to the privacy section on their browser’s settings.

 By default, your WordPress website generates two types of cookies:

 - Session cookies are set when a user logs in to a WordPress site.
 They store the user’s authentication details and admin area settings and expire after 15 days when the user will have to log in again.